 Currently, restore points can only be created in one VM at a time, that is, you cannot create a single restore point across multiple VMs.
-Due to this limitation, we currently support creating restore points for individual VMs with a Virtual Machine Scale Set and Availability Set.
-If you want to back up your entire Virtual Machine Scale Set instance or your Availability Set instance, you must individually create restore points for all the VMs that are part of the instance.
+Due to this limitation, we currently support creating restore points for individual VMs with a Virtual Machine Scale Set in Flexible Orchestration mode, or Availability Set.
+If you want to back up instances within a Virtual Machine Scale Set instance or your Availability Set instance, you must individually create restore points for all the VMs that are part of the instance.

-Virtual Machine Scale Set with Unified orchestration is not supported by restore points.
-You cannot create restore points of VMs inside a Virtual Machine Scale Set with Unified orchestration.
+Virtual Machine Scale Set with Uniform orchestration is not supported by restore points.
+You cannot create restore points of VMs inside a Virtual Machine Scale Set with Uniform orchestration.

 - Restore points are supported only for managed disks.